rich-p-rich/fizzbuzz-p2/README.md

 - The player can only click one button, one time, per Target Number
 - By clicking on any of the four options, the player gives their answer and immediately sees underneath the answer buttons if it was correct or incorrect
-- A this point, the answer buttons are no longer clickable
+- A this point, the answer buttons are no longer clickable and I put their opacity at 50% to sigal to the player that they cannot be clicked
+- Laptop and Desktop users will also see that the mouse cannot be clicked when they hover the cursor over the buttons
 - The player needs to click on 'New Target Number' (or 'Set Target Number') to make the answer buttons clickable again
 - The feedback sentence 'Your answer was Correct / Incorrect' is deliberately between the answers and the 'Next Target Number' button to reflect the player's process -> answer question, find out if it was right, next question.